+Wondering if you can use an ICHRA with an HSA?
+You're not alone.
 Employers across the country are trying to maximize their health benefit value and control their actual health benefit costs.
-When the new HRA regulations announced this summer expanded tax-friendly benefits to a greater footprint of businesses, a lot of questions came in about how they interact with the popular and tax-advantaged HSA.
-Here’s how the new ICHRA and HSA will work together.
+When the newest HRA regulations expanded tax-friendly benefits to a greater footprint of businesses, a lot of questions came in about how they interact with the popular and tax-advantaged HSA.
+Here’s how the ICHRA and HSA will work together.

 First things first: what is an HSA?